Pulverdosierer für das Labor

 Dried and sieved bagasse particles were fed by the calibrated feeder (LAMBDA DOSER) into the drop-tube trickle-bed reactor

-Krüsi, Michael.
+Krüsi, M. (2014).
 Heat transfer enhancement in a solar biomass gasifier.
-PhD diss., Diss., Eidgenössische Technische Hochschule ETH Zürich, Nr.
-21821, 2014.
+Eidgenössische Technische Hochschule ETH Zürich (Nr.
+21821).

 Keywords: Alternative Energies; Biomass; Fuel Technology; Synthesis Gas